Yolo Vision Shenzhen

 results = model("https://ultralytics.com/images/bus.jpg")

-By combining powerful perception models with policies aligned via human feedback, developers can build systems that are not only intelligent but also rigorously checked for AI safety.
-Research into scalable oversight, such as Constitutional AI, continues to evolve this field, aiming to reduce the heavy reliance on large-scale human annotation.
+By combining powerful perception models with policies refined via human feedback, developers can build systems that are not only intelligent but also rigorously aligned with AI safety principles.
+Ongoing research into scalable oversight, such as Constitutional AI, continues to evolve this field, aiming to reduce the bottleneck of large-scale human annotation while maintaining high model performance.

 Join the Ultralytics community